Q&A with One Broker Ambulance’s Rob Rowley

 “I started approaching ambulance firms in East Anglia and picked those up, so I started widening the net,” Rob continues.
 “Over time, I built an ambulance scheme that goes across the country.
 From Cornwall up to Scotland, from Kent across to Northern Ireland, we cover all four corners of the UK.

-“Now we have more than 200 clients and there are five members of the One Broker Ambulance team.
-If you include Julie Ames in our Claims department, who handles all of the ambulance claims, you could say we’re a team of six.”
+“Now we have more than 200 clients and there are six members of the One Broker Ambulance team.
+If you include Julie Ames in our Claims department, who handles all of the ambulance claims, you could say we’re a team of seven.”

 No Such Thing as Standard